jankod/DigestedProteinDB/README.md

 ## TODO

-- Create new database for additional proteins, enzymes and missed cleavages.
-- Documentation updates
+- Python code for searching the database
+- Expand and improve documentation
-- More downloadable databases with different enzymes and taxonomy
+- Create more downloadable databases with different enzymes and taxonomy units
-- Benchmarks
-- Native version for Windows, MacOS and Linux without Java and RockDB
+- Develop native version for Windows, MacOS, and Linux without Java and RockDB dependencies